 About the course

 You will spend about a third of the course in subject teaching sessions, professional studies lectures, and tutorials in the University.
 This programme is fully integrated with your school experience over the two placements (totalling 120 days), providing opportunities both to develop your subject teaching and to take on wider professional responsibilities as a teacher.
 The taught programme addresses subject-specific and general pedagogy as well as broader issues in schools such as safeguarding, diversity and special educational needs.
-Most teaching sessions are held in the Department in Oxford, although we occasionally make use of some of Oxford’s other teaching spaces that are just a short walk from the Department.
+Most teaching sessions are held in Oxford's Department of Education, although we occasionally make use of some of Oxford’s other teaching spaces.
 Depending on your subject area, you might also make use of local facilities such as the Ashmolean Museum and the Museum of Natural History, or occasionally go further afield such as a weekend residential trip to Somerset.

-If you meet our criteria for selection, you will be invited to one of our recruitment days.
-We have a large number of these across the year, but we do encourage you to apply as early as possible.
+If your UCAS application meets our criteria for selection, you will be invited to interview.
+We have a large number of these across the year, but we encourage you to apply as early as possible.
 We anticipate that prior to interview you will have been able to complete at least one day of observation in a non-selective, state funded UK secondary school.
 However if you cannot complete this observation then you are still encouraged to attend.
 You must complete an interview as part of your PGCE application.

-On the day, it is likely that you will either be asked to attend in the morning or the afternoon.
-We normally aim to gather a field of at least 12 applicants across several subjects for each recruitment day.
-This is an opportunity for you to find out about Oxford, the Department, and the PGCE course here, and we will try to give you a clear impression of what it is like to be an intern on the course.
-We also want to find out about you of course, and you will be asked to complete a subject-specific written task.
+We normally aim to gather applicants across several subjects for each interview session, which are typically held in an afternoon.
+The interviews are an opportunity for you to find out about Oxford, the Department, and our PGCE.
+We will try to give you a clear impression of what it is like to be a student on the course.
+We also want to find out about you, and you will be asked to complete a subject-specific written task.
 Afterwards you will participate in a group task alongside other applicants in your PGCE subject.
-Finally you will have an individual interview normally with a relevant subject tutor from the University Department of Education and a subject mentor from one of our partnership schools.
+Finally you will have an individual interview normally with a relevant subject tutor from the University and a subject mentor from one of our partnership schools.

 Skype interviews are used in exceptional circumstances and strictly at the assessing subject tutor’s discretion.